-If you are interested in any club or organization, please contact the appropriate advisor or call the Student Activities Office at 714-564-6320.
+If you are interested in any club or organization, please contact the appropriate advisor or call the Office of Student Life at 714-564-6320.
 All club and organization members must be registered students within the Rancho Santiago Community College District.